Special local elections will be held in these locations on Nov. 4, 2025

-Some communities will have a primary election on August 5.
-To find out if there’s an election in your community on August 5, contact your city or township clerk.
+Some communities will have elections on November 4, 2025.
+To find out if there’s an election in your community check here or contact your city or township clerk.

 NOW